 Low Level (≤ 200 μg/kg volatile organics)

 Method 5035A discusses the use of sodium bisulfate, which is an acid.
-Since Florida soils contain significant amounts of calcium carbonate that reacts with acids, DEP does not recommend using this preservative.
+Since some Florida soils contain significant amounts of calcium carbonate that reacts with acids, DEP does not recommend using this preservative.

 Properly pack the samples (see FS 2004, section 5), and place all samples on wet ice.